Danny Gosset: The New Saints (TNS)

 After impressing on trial Gosset joined Craig Harrison's side in September 2015 and wore the number 15 shirt for The Saints.

 Gosset struggled to break into the starting eleven mainly due to the success that TNS were having at the time and an unfortunate injury.
 Gosset went out on loan to Rhyl FC to pursue more game time.

 Gosset's contract expired at the end of the 2015–16 season.

 Bangor City

 On 22 June 2016, he signed for Bangor City.
 It was a successful season and Bangor City FC qualified for the 2017/18 Europa League by beating Cardiff MET in the play off Final.

 Gosset made his Europa League debut appearance on 29 June 2017 away at Danish side Lyngby BK.

 Bala Town

 On 4 August 2018, he signed for Bala Town.

 Caernarfon Town

-In June 2021 he signed for Caernarfon Town. in September 24th 2022 Caernarfon Town would play in the Scottish SPFL TrustTrophy they would be beaten by Clyde 1-0 at New Douglas Park.
+In June 2021 he signed for Caernarfon Town. on 24 September 2022 Caernarfon Town would play in the Scottish SPFL TrustTrophy they would be beaten by Clyde 1-0 at New Douglas Park.